fedhere/_scoc_/ToONuruns.md

 **Simulate neutrino ToO**
-only observe if Galactic Latitude > 10 deg
+only observe if Galactic Latitude < 10 deg

+**SCHEMA (different from earlier simulations):**

+simulate 3xNtriggers where Ntrigger is the number of recommended triggers as all-sky events. follow up any of the area that is visible **and Galactic Latitude <10deg**

 **Ntrigger** = 40 (4/year) triggers